 w/ Brooke Smith, Glenn Fitzgerald, Marylouise Burke, Richard Venture, Michael Kaycheck, Merritt Wever, Susan Shopmaker, Will Arnett

 Series 7 is like a marathon run of Reality TV episodes in the form of an 86-minute movie, satirizing Reality conventions by raising the stakes as high as possible: Kill or be killed.
+In turn, the film features characters far more interesting, even quirky–darkly quirky.
 Our hero is very pregnant Dawn Lagarto, played by underrated Smith who began her career as an American girl trapped in Buffalo Bill’s basement.
 Other contenders, forced by law to participate, include a coldhearted nurse (Burke of Hung, Sideways), a gun-nut daddy’s girl (Wever of Nurse Jackie), and a terminally ill closet-case (Fitzgerald of Neal Cassady).
 Setting the episodes in Dawn’s Connecticut hometown assures that old wounds are opened as new wounds are inflicted.
 Series 7 implies a world in which TV viewers accept murder as a natural and legalized extension of the usual Reality fodder.
 In this way it borders on dystopian, dramatizing what happens to contenders like Dawn who try to take back their lives.
 Narrated by Arrested Development’s Will Arnett.

 Shadey (1985) dir.
 Philip Saville